Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Bohmann--Osorno's TEXT -theory machine, revisited

-where $GM$ is the equivalence of categories from \cite{GuillouMay:2011}, and $L^{-1}$ is an inverse to the functor induced on localizations by \cite[Theorem A.1]{CMNN}.
+It suffices to show that the diagram commutes, where $GM$ is the equivalence of categories from \cref{thm:GM no op}, and $L^{-1}$ is an inverse to the functor induced on localizations by \cite[Theorem A.1]{CMNN}.
 Every arrow in the above diagram preserves colimits, and so the diagram will commute, up to natural isomorphism, as long as we can show that the two ways of going around compute the same value, up to natural isomorphism, on the representable functors $A_{X}(Y) = N_*^D(\mathcal{A}^G_2)(X,Y)$ which generate the top-left category under colimits.
 To see that representables generate, note that by \cref{cor:Mack Mandell} the top-left category is equivalent to the $\infty$-category of connective $G$-spectra, which are generated under colimits by the suspensions of finite $G$-sets.
 Under the equivalence of \cite[Theorem A.1]{CMNN}, the suspensions of finite $G$-sets correspond to the representable functors.

-By the two relevant formulations of the equivariant Barratt--Priddy--Quillen theorem, \cite[Theorem 9.4]{BohmannOsorno:2015} and \cite[Theorem A.1]{CMNN}, the two $K$-theory constructions send $A_X$ to the spectral Mackey functor representing $\Sigma^{\infty}_{G}(X)$, the equivariant suspension spectrum of $X$.
-Thus the diagram commutes, up to natural isomorphism.
-Since the image of the left composite is, by \cref{cor:Mack Mandell}, the subcategory of connective $G$-spectra, we are done. \end{proof}
+By the two relevant formulations of the equivariant Barratt--Priddy--Quillen theorem, \cite[Theorem A.1]{CMNN} and \cref{ex:G-BPQ}, (see also \cite[Theorem 9.4]{BohmannOsorno:2015}), the two $K$-theory constructions send $A_X$ to the spectral Mackey functors representing $\Sigma^{\infty}_{G}(X)$, the equivariant suspension spectrum of $X$, and its dual, respectively.
+Since these objects are naturally isomorphic in the homotopy category, by \cref{proposition: wirthmuller iso}, these composite agree up to a natural equivalence on the representable functors and thus the diagram of $\infty$-categories commutes. \end{proof}